Health Care Administration

 HCA 305 Introduction to Community Health 3

-Introduction to Community Health allows students to reflect on the latest trends and statistics in community health in an effort to effectively address the health issues facing today’s communities.
-With emphasis on developing the knowledge and skills necessary for a career in health care, the course covers such topics as epidemiology, community organization, program planning, minority health, health care, mental health, environmental health, drugs, safety and occupational health.
+Introduction to Community Health allows students to reflect on the foundations, defining aspects, trends, and research in community health in an effort to effectively understand the health issues facing today’s communities.
+This course covers important topics such as epidemiology, community organization, program planning, minority health, health care, mental health, environmental health, drugs, safety, and occupational health.

 Course Objectives